December 11, 2013

 Buying In Autumn

 After the slow market of summer and the holiday period, autumn sees an increase in the range of houses available, as more sellers place their properties on the market.
 While there are more places to choose from, the increased activity in the sector can lead to stiff competition and higher prices.

 Winter can be a season of slow activity in the housing market as uninviting weather encourages families and couples to remain indoors.
 This diminished market volume leads to a dip in housing prices off the back of the autumn season of high demand and high property quantities within the market.

 Buying In Any Season

 While the seasonal analysis information discussed above indicates that there are some differences when it comes to buying real estate, these are usually quite minor.
 The availability of homes, the number of buyers in the market and the number of real estate transactions per season fluctuate only slightly throughout the year.One positive of buying in the current market, regardless of the season, is the fact that interest rates are at an all-time low.

 People who are looking to buy a home should evaluate their personal finances to make sure that they're ready for such a big decision.
 Getting finances in order and making sure that you qualify for a mortgage prior to making an offer is best practice.
 This allows you to move quickly when you're able to start shopping for a place to call home.

 Saving up a substantial down payment shows that you have the dedication and motivation to make this significant purchase, and keeping the amount that you'll owe on a mortgage under control helps you budget your household expenses in the future.

-If you're ready to take the plunge and wish to learn more about gaining assistance with securing a home loan, contact a Mortgage Choice broker today.
+If you’re ready to take the plunge and wish to learn more about gaining assistance with securing a home loan, contact your local Mortgage Choice broker on 07 3286 7711.-